[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 For once instant as though reality were gulped into childhood nightmare, the city's entire mass shrugs like a pair of shoulders.

-The terrifying absurdity must briefly have caused my mind to founder.
-Scrambling back towards sanity I totter like one who has blacked out.
-I manage to tear the visor from my face.
+The terrifying absurdity must have caused my mind to go under for an instant.
+Scrambling back towards sanity I totter like one who has blacked out, but I manage to tear the visor from my face.

 The youth called Doamon Zul rumbles something in his throat, like a gormless teenager, and turns to head back to the mouth in the wall.